danfuzz/samizdat/doc/samizdat-0/library-maplet.md

 added for the corresponding element.
 This means the size of the result may be smaller than the size of the argument.

-See note on `stringletMap` about choice of argument order.
+See note on `stringMap` about choice of argument order.

 #### `mapletReduce base maplet function <> . | ~.`